kscalelabs/nanoppo/README.md

 ## How do I run this?

 0. Install dependencies: `pip install --pre -r requirements.txt`
-1. Start training a model: `python -m scripts.mjx.run_mjx` latest will be saved to weights/model.pkl
+1. Start training a model: `python -m mjx.train`
-2. Run inference on the trained model: `python -m scripts.mjx.mjx_play.py` video will be saved to video.mp4
+2. Run inference on the trained model: `python -m mjx.play` video will be saved to video.mp4

 ## Contributing